hks0/100-days-of-code/logR1.md

 ## Day 0 (Jan 6)

-Looking at a course part of OSSU on edX. (https://tinyurl.com/ydnff3au)
+Looking at a course part of OSSU on edX. (https://tinyurl.com/ydnff3au).
+It is called How to Code: Simple Data.

 It explores basic math and using Dr Racket for programming.
 Pretty easy and concise so far.